 - a.
-A requirement for the contributing jurisdiction to adopt an ordinance, rule or resolution which specifically requires that all non-domestic users shall be under the jurisdiction of these Rules and Regulations for the purposes of implementation and enforcement of Pretreatment Standards and Requirements; - b.
+A requirement for the contributing jurisdiction to adopt an ordinance, rule or resolution which specifically requires that all non-domestic users shall be under the jurisdiction of these Rules and Regulations for the purposes of implementation and enforcement of Pretreatment Standards and Requirements. - b.
 Each contributing jurisdiction shall adopt an ordinance, rule or resolution approved by the District sufficient to provide for the proper handling of liquid wastes containing excessive grease or other harmful ingredients. - c.
-A requirement for the contributing jurisdiction to submit an updated user inventory on at least an annual basis; - d.
-A provision specifying that the District shall be delegated full responsibility for implementation and enforcement of the pretreatment program unless otherwise agreed to and specified in the IGA; - e.
+A requirement for the contributing jurisdictions to submit new and modified user information to the district on an ongoing basis as it becomes available. - d.
+A provision specifying that the District shall be delegated full responsibility for implementation and enforcement of the pretreatment program unless otherwise agreed to and specified in the IGA. - e.
 A requirement for the contributing jurisdiction to provide the District with access to all information that the contributing jurisdiction obtains regarding effluent quantity and quality from non-domestic users; and - f.
 A provision specifying remedies available for breach of the terms of the IGA.